 Originally from the San Francisco Bay Area, Diana is an experienced yoga teacher, sound healer, massage therapist, animal lover and animal rescuer here in Iowa City!

-Diana started practicing yoga in 1997 with a few VHS tapes that her parents bought her, books, and then group classes.
-Before she started teaching yoga to others, she received her Ph.D. in neuroscience and completed a two-year post-doctoral fellowship in the Center on Aging at the University of Iowa.
-In 2010, she was offered a research-scientist position at the UI but decided instead to dedicate her life to teaching yoga.
-She became a certified yoga teacher that year and has been teaching ever since!
+Diana has been practicing yoga since 1997 and has been teaching since 2010.
+Before teaching yoga, she received her Ph.D. in Neuroscience and completed a two-year post-doctoral fellowship in the Center on Aging at the University of Iowa.
+In 2010, she was offered a research-scientist position, but after experiencing the many healing benefits of yoga in herself she decided instead to dedicate her life work to teaching yoga and making yoga accessible to everyBODY.

-Her students and clients describe her as a very intuitive and compassionate teacher, with clear and easy to follow instructions.
-Her teaching style is greatly inspired by her teachers, Tias Little (founder of Prajna Yoga) and Matthew Sanford (Adaptive Yoga); however, her style is also unique from her years of teaching and working with clients, self-study, and self-practice.
+Her students and clients describe her as a very compassionate, intuitive, knowledgeable, and approachable teacher that is easy to follow with her clear instruction.
+Her style is influenced by her teachers but is also very unique and influenced from her experience of teaching and working with private clients and students, self-study, and self-practice.
 Her classes are slow and mindful, with a focus on more foundational and therapeutic poses.
-Her students often say they feel more relaxed, clear-headed, and more ease in their bodies after her classes.
+Her classes are often described as feel-good classes!
+Her students say they feel more relaxed, clear-headed, and more ease in their bodies after her classes.

 Diana’s other passion and purpose is helping animals and has a large and loving furry family of rescued animals with her husband and continues to help other animals in need.